 If you get into the habit of eating clean, you can enjoy the best that nature provides without ever having to diet and won’t have to take supplements, or do a cleanse.
 You’ll also live longer and stay healthier.

 Baby Boomster is all about smart eating, which is the same thing as “eating clean.”
 The cleaner you eat, the better you feel.
-Your health, mind, and appearance are the culmination of what you’ve been putting into your body the last 50, 60, or 70+ years.
+Your health, mind, and appearance are the culmination of what you’ve been putting into your body for the last 50, 60, or 70+ years.
 The good news is – it’s never too late to clean up your act.

 Eating clean isn’t complicated.
 Avoid eating processed foods and sugar, eat lots of fresh vegetables, fruits, healthy fats, lean protein, complex carbs, fermented foods, and drink plenty of water.